ropensci/ruODK/README.md

     forms.
   - Publish the [form to ODK Central](https://docs.opendatakit.org/central-forms/).
-  - Collect data for this form on ODK Collect.
+  - Collect some data for this form on ODK Collect and let ODK Collect submit the finalised forms to ODK Central.
-  - Get the ODK Central OData service URL.
+  - Get the ODK Central OData service URL for the form.

 A note on the [included example forms](https://github.com/dbca-wa/ruODK/tree/master/inst/extdata): The